 Don’t limit your limitations.
 It’s an easy thing to do when you’re struggling with health issues or some sort of disability.
-I know this first hand, and it’s something I’ve personally struggled with.
+I know this first hand because it’s something that I’ve personally struggled with.

 “Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Ecclesiastes 4:9-12

-Life can be messy, and yes even very limiting, but viewed through the right lens, the picture can become clearer, and you’ll find that your perspective quite changes.
+Life can be challenging , and yes even very limiting, but viewed through the right lens, you’ll find that your perspective can change quite dramatically.

-God allows hardship, sorrow, sickness and setbacks, and I believe fully that these things aren’t intended to limit us, nor to hurt us (quite the opposite actually), I know there are reasons for our seasons, and that so much good can, and does, come from these ailments we’ve come to curse.
+God allows hardship, sorrow, sickness and setbacks, and I fully believe that these things aren’t intended to limit us, nor to hurt us (quite the opposite actually).
+I know and believe that there are reasons for our seasons.
+So much good can, and does, come from these ailments we’ve come to curse.

-We aren’t limited by what looks like a limitation on the surface–whether it seems so through our own eyes, or someone else’s eyes.
-Through God’s eyes we are limitless, and He is able to make all grace (His inexhaustible supply of free gifts, for every good work.) abound (exist in large numbers or amounts) to you.
+We aren’t limited by what looks like a limitation on the surface-–whether it seems so through our own eyes, or someone else’s eyes.
+Through God’s eyes we are limitless, for He is able to make all grace (His inexhaustible supply of free gifts, for every good work.) abound (exist in large numbers or amounts) to us.

-You’re not limited– you’re limitless, because His Grace has no limitation.
+We’re not limited.
+We’re limitless, because His Grace has no limitation.